OFFICE HOURS | CET/CEST 0800-2200 | PLEASE CALL +45 70 20 00 51 info@opmas.dk

 The pitfalls

-Please, be aware that the setups described below can create an operator trap.
-If an owner or operator can recognize their setup in one or more of the listed points below, the alarm bell should go off, and the owner or operator should maybe consider re-structuring the setup before it is too late.
-Please, remember that the list is not comprehensive and that the full importation and Temporary Admission procedures also have other preconditions and limitations which must continuously be followed.
+Please be aware that the setups described below can create an operator trap.
+If an owner or operator can recognize their setup in one or more of the listed points below, the alarm bell should ring, and the owner or operator might consider re-structuring the setup before it is too late.
+Please remember that the list is not comprehensive and that the full importation and Temporary Admission procedures also have other preconditions and limitations that must be followed continuously.

 Full importation:

-• The owner/importing entity is a shell company
+- The owner or importing entity is a shell company

-• The owner/importing entity is incorporated or domiciled in exotic places, or jurisdictions known as tax havens
+- The owner or importing entity is incorporated or domiciled in exotic places or jurisdictions known as tax havens

-• The owner/importing entity is not using the aircraft 100% in their pursuit of real economic activity *
+- The owner or importing entity is not using the aircraft 100% in their pursuit of real economic activity *)

 Temporary Admission:

-• The owner entity is incorporated or domiciled within the EU or the UK, including the Isle of Man **
+- The owner entity is incorporated or domiciled within the UK, including the Isle of Man *)

-• Any potential lessee is incorporated or domiciled within the EU or the UK, including the Isle of Man
+- Any potential lessee is incorporated or domiciled within UK, including the Isle of Man

-• Any potential UBO or main user has habitual residence within the EU or the UK, including the Isle of Man
+- Any potential UBO or main user has habitual residence within the UK, including the Isle of Man

-• The physical operator is incorporated or domiciled within the EU or the UK, including the Isle of Man
+- The physical operator is incorporated or domiciled within the UK, including the Isle of Man

-• The aircraft registration has origin within the EU or the UK, including the Isle of Man ***
+- The aircraft registration has origin within the UK, including the Isle of Man **)

 The only option left